Azerbaijani positions come under Armenian fire

-From 1945 on March 10 to 0835 on March 11, Azerbaijani army positions came under Armenian fire from various directions, the Defence Ministry has reported.
+From 17:00 to 21:00 on March 11, Azerbaijani army positions came under Armenian fire from various directions, the Defence Ministry has reported.

-Members of the illegal Armenian armed detachment on Azerbaijani territory, where Russian peacekeepers are temporarily stationed, used various caliber weapons to fire on Azerbaijan army positions in Fuzuli, Khojavand, Aghdam, and Khojaly regions, the report added.
+Members of the illegal Armenian armed detachment on Azerbaijani territory, where Russian peacekeepers are temporarily stationed, using various caliber weapons periodically subjected to fire Azerbaijan army positions in Aghdam, Khojavand and Khojaly regions.

-Furthermore, from their positions on the state border in Basarkechar region's Zarkand, Ashagi Shorzha, and Azizli settlements, Armenian armed forces fired on Azerbaijani army positions in the direction of Kalbajar region's Yellija, Barmagbina, and Yukhari Ayrim settlements.

-The ministry ruled out any casualties among the military personnel or equipment.

 About 2,000 Russian peacekeepers have been deployed for five years in Karabakh under the trilateral cease-fire deal signed by Baku, Moscow and Yerevan on November 10, 2020.
 The signed agreement obliged Armenia to withdraw all its troops from the Azerbaijani lands that it had occupied since the early 1990s.